Thornycroft: History

 In 1896, naval engineer John Isaac Thornycroft formed the Thornycroft Steam Carriage and Van Company which built its first steam van.
 This was exhibited at the Crystal Palace Show, and could carry a load of 1 ton.
 It was fitted with a Thornycroft marine launch-type boiler (Thornycroft announced a new boiler designed for its steam carriages in October 1897).
 The engine was a twin-cylinder compound engine arranged so that high-pressure steam could be admitted to the low-pressure cylinder to give extra power for hill-climbing.
 A modified version of the steam wagon with a 6-cubic-yard tipper body was developed for Chiswick council in 1896 and went into service as a very early self-propelled dust-cart.
 While the original 1896 wagon had front-wheel drive with rear-wheel steering, the tipper dust-cart had rear-wheel drive and front-wheel steering.
 The Thornycroft tipper was built by the Bristol Wagon & Carriage Works, though engined by Thornycroft.

 Thornycroft's first petrol vehicle was built in 1902, and the company completed the move into internal combustion engine power in 1907.

 Thornycroft's Basingstoke factory supplied nearly 5,000 motor vehicles for the World War I effort.
 It also provided large numbers of engines of various powers to the Admiralty, War Office and other government departments at the beginning of the war and for the next two years.
 Thereafter the Basingstoke factory manufactured marine engines for the Coastal Motor Boats being built at the John I. Thornycroft & Company works in Woolston, Southampton.
-The 180HP 6-cyclinder Thornycroft marine engine was also used in 20 petrol shunters made for war use by Manning Wardle & Co.
+The 180HP 6-cylinder Thornycroft marine engine was also used in 20 petrol shunters made for war use by Manning Wardle & Co.
 Thornycroft also made the Thornycroft depth-charge thrower for anti-submarine warfare.